pqweraddy/hq/content/about.md

 Hi there!
 I'm **Paddy Yu-Syuan Lee**, a :taiwan: Taiwanese sophomore majoring in **Computer Science**.
 Welcome to my portfolio website!

-I'm currently serving as the **Vice President** of the NTU CSIE Council and the **General Coordinator** of the 2025 NTU CSIE Night—one of the largest events organized by the NTU CSIE Council.
-Starting in August 2025, I will take on the role of the **48th President** of the NTU CSIE Council and serve as the **Information Director** at Topedia International Education Co., Ltd.
+I'm currently serving as the **Vice President** of the NTU CSIE Council and the **General Coordinator** of the 2025 NTU CSIE Night—one of the largest events organized by the NTU CSIE Council. <!--Starting in August 2025, I will take on the role of the **48th President** of the NTU CSIE Council and serve as the **Information Director** at Topedia International Education Co., Ltd.-->

 I enjoy connecting with people from diverse backgrounds, exchanging experiences, and sharing perspectives.